Azure/iotedge/test/README.md

 #### Setting up your local machine

 ##### Prerequisites
-To run the end-to-end tests, we will be building the required binaries from the code, build container images and push them to a local docker repository.
+To run the end-to-end tests, we will be building the required binaries from the code, build container images and push them to a local container repository.
 The tests will install the IoT Edge runtime from the binaries on your machine and run the containers using your local repository.

 It is important that your machine meets the requirements to run IoT Edge.
 See our installation docs ([Linux](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux), [Windows](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-windows)) for more information on prerequisites